The outdoor clothing retailer Trespass is opening in Peterborough's Queensgate shopping centre

 Established in 1938, the company has now grown to be one of the most successful outdoor s brands across the world with over 300 stores in 60 countries.

-Mark Broad, Queensgate centre director, said: “This is a fantastic new retail offering for Queensgate that complements our existing retailers.
+Mark Broadhead, Queensgate centre director, said: “This is a fantastic new retail offering for Queensgate that complements our existing retailers.

-"This is the year that we can all go out and enjoy the outdoors again and having the experts in Trepass on our doorstep is a great addition for us all.”
+"This is the year that we can all go out and enjoy the outdoors again and having the experts in Trespass on our doorstep is a great addition for us all.”

 The store will be opening with an offer, which is being shared on Queensgate’s social media channels this week.